Is the network device in promiscuous mode?

 Problem with existing tools

-Figuring out if a given network device is in promiscuous mode using tools like iproute2 or netstat can be trickier than you’d think.
+Figuring out if a given network device is in promiscuous mode using tools like iproute2

-At first glance, you’d think iproute2 or netstat -i command should tell you if the device is in promiscuous mode but that’s not always the case.
+command should tell you if the device is in promiscuous mode but that’s not always the case.

 We’ll consider two examples here, first to show the case where it works as expected and second to show where it doesn’t.

-A word on netstat:
+A word on netstat

-In netstat command, flag P is used to display if the interface is in promiscuous mode.
-However, P is also used for point to point connection.
+is also used for point to point connection.
 You can verify from the net-tools code here

 Example 1: When it works

-Following example, sets the promiscuous mode on using the iproute2 and netstat -i command.
-You can verify it using the iproute2 command and kernel logs.
+Following example, sets the promiscuous mode on using the iproute2

 Verify that promiscuous mode is not enabled.